IBM/power-up/docs/Appendix-I.rst

 =========================================

-The 'teardown' program allows for select 'tear down' of the Genesis environment on the deployer node and cluster switches.
-It is primarily used when redeploying your cluster for test purposes, after taking corrective action after previous deployment failures or for removing the Cluster Genesis environment from the deployer node.
+The 'teardown' program allows for select 'tear down' of the POWER-Up environment on the deployer node and cluster switches.
+It is primarily used when redeploying your cluster for test purposes, after taking corrective action after previous deployment failures or for removing the POWER-Up environment from the deployer node.

 Similar to the pup program, teardown has built in help and supports tab completion.